-A primary accomplishment to date has been the considerable new research and analysis needed to develop the Analysis of Impediments (AI), which consistent with HUD guidance in its Fair Housing Planning Guide, forms a comprehensive review of the state level laws, regulations and administrative policies, procedures, and practices that pertain to fair housing and assessment of how these and other conditions, both private and public, affect fair housing choice.
-The AI will form the basis of the state's fair housing planning efforts and efforts to affirmatively further fair housing during the five-year plan period, and it will also guide the state in developing specific actions to be undertaken each year and reported on in the CAPER each year.
+Consistent with HUD's Fair Housing Planning Guide and other HUD guidance, the State modified its Consolidated Planning process for the 2011 - 2015 plan period to incorporate fair housing analysis and planning, and for 2011, undertook development of a new Analysis of Impediments.
+The State's new 2011 Analysis of Impediments to Fair Housing Choice (AI) thus forms an up to date and comprehensive state level review of laws, regulations and administrative policies, procedures, and practices that pertain to fair housing.
+The 2011 AI also contains an assessment of how these and other conditions, both private and public, affect fair housing choice, and it provides a basis for the state's fair housing planning efforts and efforts to affirmatively further fair housing during the five-year Consolidated Plan period.
+The AI also guides the state in identifying actions that can be taken each year and reported on in the CAPER.

-The state's AI was based on a review of data, new and existing research, public outreach and other information collected from a wide range of sources, which assisted in identifying impediments and developing a greater understanding of the conditions that affect fair housing choice for the residents of South Carolina, and in particular for the state's protected classes and special needs populations.
+The 2011 AI was based on a review of data, new and existing research, public outreach and other information collected from a wide range of sources, which assisted in identifying impediments and developing a greater understanding of the conditions that affect fair housing choice for the residents of South Carolina, and in particular for the state's protected classes and special needs populations.
 Such data included census, fair housing complaints, lending and foreclosure, legal statutes, barriers to affordable housing and public input through surveys and forums.
 Following is a summary of the impediments identified as a result of this analysis.